alexlafroscia/ember-picturefill/README.md

 - [ ] Proper Fastboot support
     - [ ] Exclude the library in the Fastboot build
     - [ ] No-op the `refresh` function in the Fastboot environment

+## Compatibility Note

+Officially, this addon supports Ember 2.4 and up.
+The `{{pf-img}}` component should work on things lower than that, but there were issues with the HTMLBars transform.
+If you need support below 2.4, try disabling the transform and you should be fine.

 [picturefill]: https://github.com/scottjehl/picturefill